creachadair/kythebox/README.md

     ./kythebox/setup.sh
     ```

-    You can do this _without_ modifying the image or rebuilding LLVM.
-If your
+    You can do this _without_ modifying the image.
+If your cache volume is
-	LLVM volume is pooched and needs replacement, you can do the same for
+	pooched and needs replacement, you can do the same for `kythe-dev-cache`.
-	`kythe-dev-llvm`.
-In that case you _will_ have to wait for LLFM to
-	rebuild, however.

  -  If you need to add items to the image, edit the
 	[Dockerfile](image/Dockerfile) and rerun `setup.sh` to rebuild the image: